 - Overview of the North Pennines UNESCO Global Geopark – considering the global network and the new UNESCO programme.

 - Unpacking tourism elements and opportunities in upcoming geology projects

 - Getting everyone involved

-The 2017 seminar is being supported through the:
+The 2017 seminar was supported through the:

 Contact Shane Harris (Responsible Tourism Lead) on 01388 528801 / email@example.com